 Whole Foods Co-op is a thriving consumer-owned cooperative that supports, invests and partners to create a healthy community.
 A healthy community is one which nurtures emotional, mental, spiritual and physical health.
-WFC creates a healthy community by: - · Requiring a robust local, sustainable food system - · Nourishing and replenishing water, air and soil - · Fostering relationships and human connection - · Resting on local and shared Ownership - · Prioritizing equity and diversity annual report and at the annual meeting, we on the Board get regular informal monthly updates and a much more detailed annual report from the GM as part of our typical work.
+WFC creates a healthy community by: - · Requiring a robust local, sustainable food system - · Nourishing and replenishing water, air and soil - \cdot Fostering relationships and human connection - · Resting on local and shared Ownership - · Prioritizing equity and diversity While reporting to the general owners comes with the annual report and at the annual meeting, we on the Board get regular informal monthly updates and a much more detailed annual report from the GM as part of our typical work.
 This annual ENDS interpretation report is a collaborative effort across all departments in the store and is replete with granular facts and statistics about our business operations.
-While this has long been a standard practice with our Board, we are specifically setting aside time at a forthcoming half-day retreat and throughout 2020 to look at the practice of ENDS reporting, seeking ways we can create a more thorough and meaningful feedback to management and how we as a Board with it new challenges and new Board candidates who want to throw their hats in the ring for the October election.
-We are eager to hear your feedback and ideas and encourage you
+While this has long been a standard practice with our Board, we are specifically setting aside time at a forthcoming half-day retreat and throughout 2020 to look at the practice of ENDS reporting, seeking ways we can create a more thorough and meaningful feedback to management and how we as a Board can better communicate about our stores' efforts.
+As always, the next twelve months will undoubtedly bring with it new challenges and new Board candidates who want to throw their hats in the ring for the October election.
+We are eager to hear your feedback and ideas and encourage you to reach out with your questions!